consequently/consequently-hugo/content/presentation/2016/terms-for-classical-sequents-logicmelb.md

 In this paper, I give a new account of a kind of invariant for derivations in the classical sequent calculus, and show how it can formalise a notion of proof identity with pleasing behaviour.
 In particular, it has a confluent, strongly normalising cut elimination procedure.

+If you'd like to attend, details are [on the PhilEvents entry for the talk](http://philevents.org/event/show/22702).